open2c/cooltools/CONTRIBUTING.md

 If you're not already familiar with it, we follow the [fork and pull model](https://help.github.com/articles/about-collaborative-development-models) on GitHub.
 Also, check out this recommended [git workflow](https://www.asmeurer.com/git-workflow/).

+As a rough guide for cooltools:
+- contributors should preferably work on their forks and submit pull requests to the main branch
+- core maintainers can work on feature branches in the main fork and then submit pull requests to the main branch
+- core maintainers can push directly to the main branch if it's urgently needed

 ## Contributing Code